CatanOfFirstGroup/Catan/README.md

 **After compilation, don't forget to install the ncurses binary to run the game.**

 ## System Requirements
+- Linux, x64 recommended
 - Single core CPU, with 10% usage available.
 - 8 MB RAM available.
 - 64 KB disk space available.
-- At least 80 x 24 size terminal or CLI.
+- At least 80 x 26 size terminal or CLI.

 ## How to Play
+**Please don't change the resolution of terminal or CLI while gaming.
+It may cause to blank window.**
 After launched the game, press [s] to start the game, [o] for setting options, and [q] to quit.
 While gaming:
 In your turn: press [r] to roll dice, press [e] to end your turn.